swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 ### Intro

-Graphs for beginners seems really hard, but the true is that they are not so difficult when you learn the basics and you really understand the main mechanisms.
+Graphs for beginners seem really hard, but the truth is that they are not so difficult when you learn the basics and you really understand the main mechanisms.

 ### What is a graph?

-- Consits of nodes which are connected by edges
+- Consists of nodes which are connected by edges

-- Each edge can have direction (directed graph) or not (undirected graph)
+- Each edge can have a direction (directed graph) or not (undirected graph)

-- Additionally graph can be weighted or not.
-Wighted means that edge has some value.
-It can for example represent distance between two nodes.
+- Additionally, graph can be weighted or not.
+Weighted means that edge has some value.
+It can for example represent the distance between two nodes.

-- Example of the graph you can see here (Undircted Cyclic Graph):
+- Example of the graph you can see here (Undirected Cyclic Graph):

 <p align="center">
 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/Graph.svg " width="643">
 </p>

-### Graph represensnation
+### Graph representation

-Typically we represent graph by adjanceny list (is the most popular option).
-Every node has a list poiting to another nodes to which has connection.
-For implementation point of view can use for that a dicionary.
+Typically we represent a graph by adjacency list (is the most popular option).
+Every node has a list pointing to another nodes to which has a connection.
+For an implementation point of view can use for that a dicionary.

-So for example to reprsent such a graph (which I showed on the image above) we can construct a adjancy list like:
+So for example to represent such a graph (which I showed on the image above) we can construct a adjacancy list like:

 ```swift
 var adjList: [Int: [Int]] = [:]